 An elegant new passage will connect the Concert Hall Southern Foyer to areas currently not wheelchair accessible or challenging for those with mobility restrictions, including the spectacular Northern Foyer.
 Inside the Hall there will be up to 26 wheelchair-accessible positions in various locations.
 The Concert Hall upgrade also includes new wheelchair-accessible toilets and four back-of-house toilets for performers.

-Construction of this extensive program of vital works is expected to begin in the second half of 2019 and will require the closure of the hall.
-We expect the Concert Hall will reopen at the start of 2021.
+Construction of this extensive program of vital works is expected to begin in early 2020 and will require the closure of the hall.
+We expect the Concert Hall will reopen late 2021.